mboren/acceptable-chess/README.md

 ```
 - Open `localhost:4000/chess` in your browser.
 - Click "new game"
-- Copy the invite link and send it to a friend or open in an incognito window/other browser.
+- Copy the invite link and open in an incognito window/other browser.

 ## Running tests
 ### Elixir tests